cdalas2/KMC_Diffusion_In_Inhomogenous_Media_Projects/README.md

 It has been observed that some bacteria will cluster to swim faster.
 We can model a periodic highway of bacteria clusters and bacteria diffusing in the middle of this highway.
 The clusters would be modeled as microdomains that translate in time.
 In these moving microdomains, the mobility of the bacteria relative to the microdomain would be limited due to the clustering of bacteria and so the hopping rates in the microdomains would be slower than outside of them.
 So, if a bacteria hops into a microdomain, it would be essentially carried off by the microdomain and deposited into another domain patch after a time.
 Then, the bacteria would swim freely until another cluster picks it up again.
 Perhaps our model will yield the bacteria clustering phenomenon similar to the static nanodomain case of protein clustering.

 ### Subvolume Kinetic Monte Carlo With Translating Microdomains
+1. Domain volume is divided into *K* lattice cells.
+2. Assign lattice info: System start state is *M* particles uniformly distributed along all cells; so *N=M/K* particles in each cell.
+                        Each lattice cell is assigned an average wait time between hops, *&tau;*, depending on its domain type.
+                        Calculate transition rates *W(**N**,&tau;)* of each lattice cell.
+                        Sample event times for each lattice cell using random numbers and the transition rates.
+3. Sort lattice cells by their event time in a binary min heap.
+4. The microdomain is of constant shape and translates 1 unit cell per second to the right, always.
+   So we check if its time to translate the microdomain by comparing 1 sec intervals to the next active cell's event time.
+   If this event time crosses over into the next 1 sec interval, we translate the microdomain and the particles inside before the next diffusive particle hop.
+5. If its time to translate the microdomain, we shift over the occupancy numbers of the lattice cells in the microdomain over one column to the right.
+If the lattice cells that are added to the front of the microdomain have particles, they are added to the lattice cells at the front of the microdomain and these receiving lattice cells event times are re-sampled to occur after the microdomain's translation.
+Like the particles, the event times are shifted to the right as well, and the lattice cells left behind by the microdomain have their event times re-sampled to occur after the microdomain's translation.
+The min heap is re-sorted if necessary and step 4 is repeated.
+6. If it is not time to translate the microdomain, we proceed as we would with a non-translating microdomain.
+We pick the lattice cell at the top of the minheap for the particle to hop out of.
+7. Randomly pick one of the nearest neighbors of this lattice cell, for the particle to hop into.
+8. Update lattice info of lattice cells involved in the particle exchange.
+9. Calculate new event times using random numbers for the lattice cells involved.
+10. Re-sort the binary heap if necessary.
+11. Repeat steps 4-10 for subsequent iterations until desired iteration or time limit is reached.

 #### SKMCTM Simulation Steps